 Our island hopping originally included Loren Island and Kayraang Cove only.
 I asked our boatman if we could also go to this huge arch I’d seen online.
 I showed him a screenshot.
 He said that the arch is in Taytayin and it was very far — about 30 minutes away from Loren Island.
 He asked us to pay P500 per head to get there.

 This really put me off because we’d already rented the whole boat for P2000 and he could’ve asked us to pay an additional fee instead, but he asked us to pay per head as if we were on a group tour.
-Obviously that wasn’t right, but since we already there, we decided to just go for it.
+Obviously it wasn’t right, but since we were already there, we decided to just go for it.
 (I asked other boat operators after our trip and confirmed that we overpaid.
 We paid P2000 plus 500 x 2.
 The usual rate is P2500 for everything including the stops at Taytayin.)

 We arrived in the arch formation, which I’d later known is called Taytayin Cave.
 It’s one of the 2 giant arches in the area.
 We noticed that there are also small caves submerged in water in the islands in Nasugbu.
 We swam for a little bit and left.
 The arch was nice to look at and there were interesting formations on the sides, but it wasn’t really worth the additional fee.